UKCP Reg FPC

 Every professional displayed on Counselling Directory has been independently verified by our team to ensure they have suitable credentials to practise.

 I am a psychodynamic psychotherapist and counsellor and have worked in private practice since 2007.
 I have a consulting room in a quiet location in Hythe in Kent, where I moved in 2018 from practice in London.
-I have been offering the alternative of sessions by video (Zoom) and by telephone since the onset of the Covid pandemic.
-If you are thinking of starting therapy, we can first discuss the preferred way for us to work together in the present circumstances.
+I am working in-person, and also offer the alternative of sessions by video (Zoom) If you are thinking of starting therapy, we can first discuss the preferred way for us to work together in the present circumstances.

 I work with adults of all ages and backgrounds, and have experience of a wide range of presenting issues including anxiety, depression, bereavement, difficulties with relationships, issues around sexuality and identity, problems at work, redundancy, other important life-changes, lack or loss of direction and motivation, difficulties with understanding and expressing feelings, and lack of confidence.
 If there is something troubling you, and you think that therapy might help, the first step is to arrange an initial consultation.
 This gives you the opportunity to tell me about yourself and what it is that has led you to seek therapy, and what you would like to achieve from it.
 I explain how we would work together, and, if we are both happy to continue, we can then agree a regular day and time to meet each week.
 I offer appointments on weekdays, with starting times from 9am to 7pm.